 I have a feeling we could have talked trail all afternoon, but we were both on deadlines.
 No worries.
 I’m sure we’ll reconnect for a hike somewhere down the road.
 Thank you, Ed.
 And meantime, happy trails!

 Nov 17, 2017

 This Thursday, I had a fun encounter.
-I met author Jeffrey Ryan at a coffee house in North Conway and talked about his new book published by Appalachian Mountain Club Books, “Blazing Ahead: Benton Mackay, Myron Avery and the Rivalry that Built the Appalachian Trail.”
+I met author Jeffrey Ryan at a coffee house in North Conway and talked about his new book published by Appalachian Mountain Club Books, “Blazing Ahead: Benton Mackaye, Myron Avery and the Rivalry that Built the Appalachian Trail.”

 A lifelong Mainer, Ryan had come to town in his 1985 Volkswagen bus, which had faithfully carried him on a months-long book tour out west.

 We settled in for a chat.
 I had recently finished his book and felt that sometimes you learn things about history that you didn’t know you needed to know.
 For example, what were wilderness values in the early 1920s, before the automobile changed everything?
-How did those values affect Benton Mackay’s idea of an Appalachian Trail?
+How did those values affect Benton Mackaye’s idea of an Appalachian Trail?